Sacco and Vanzetti: Defense committee

 In 1921, most of the nation had not yet heard of Sacco and Vanzetti.
 Brief mention of the conviction appeared on page three of the New York Times.
 Defense attorney Moore radicalized and politicized the process by discussing Sacco and Vanzetti's anarchist beliefs, attempting to suggest that they were prosecuted primarily for their political beliefs and the trial was part of a government plan to stop the anarchist movement in the United States.
 His efforts helped stir up support but were so costly that he was eventually dismissed from the defense team.

 The Sacco-Vanzetti Defense Committee was formed on May 9, 1920, immediately following the arrests, by a group of fellow anarchists, headed by Vanzetti's 23-year-old friend Aldino Felicani.
 Over the next seven years, it raised $300,000.
 Defense attorney Fred Moore drew on its funds for his investigations.
 Differences arose when Moore tried to determine who had committed the Braintree crimes over objections from anarchists that he was doing the government's work.
 After the Committee hired William G. Thompson to manage the legal defense, he objected to its propaganda efforts.

 A Defense Committee publicist wrote an article about the first trial that was published in The New Republic.
 In the winter of 1920–1921, the Defense Committee sent stories to labor union publications every week.
 It produced pamphlets with titles like Fangs at Labor's Throat, sometimes printing thousands of copies.
 It sent speakers to Italian communities in factory towns and mining camps.
 The Committee eventually added staff from outside the anarchist movement, notably Mary Donovan, who had experience as a labor leader and Sinn Féin organizer.
-In 1927, she and Felicani together recruited Gardner Jackson, a Boston Globe reporter from a wealthy family, to manage publicity and serve as a mediator between the Committee's anarchists and the growing number of supporters with more liberal political views, who included socialites, lawyers, and intellectuals.
+In 1927, she and Felicani together recruited Gardner Jackson, a Boston Globe reporter from a wealthy family, to manage publicity and serve as a mediator between Committee's anarchists and the growing number of supporters with more liberal political views who included socialites, lawyers and intellectuals.
 Jackson bridged the gap between the radicals and the social elite so well that Sacco thanked him a few weeks before his execution:

 We are one heart, but unfortunately we represent two different class. ...
 But, whenever the heart of one of the upper class join with the exploited workers for the struggle of the right in the human feeling is the feel of an spontaneous attraction and brotherly love to one another.

 The noted American author John Dos Passos joined the committee and wrote its 127-page official review of the case: Facing the Chair: Story of Americanization of Two Foreignborn Workmen.
 Dos Passos concluded it "barely possible" that Sacco might have committed murder as part of a class war, but that the soft-hearted Vanzetti was clearly innocent.
-"Nobody in his right mind who was planning such a crime would take a man like that along," Dos Passos wrote of Vanzetti.
+"Nobody in his right mind who was planning such a crime would take a man like that along", Dos Passos wrote of Vanzetti.
 After the executions, the Committee continued its work, helping to gather material that eventually appeared as The Letters of Sacco and Vanzetti.